“Where salt shows the way, every step tells of centuries filled with labor, trade, and culture.”

 Overnight stay in Gmunden.

-Our tip: Visit the Seeschloss Ort or treat yourself to a stroll through the old town with views of the Traunstein – a fitting finale to your journey along the Salt Trail!
+Our tip: Visit the Seeschloss Ort or treat yourself to a stroll through the old town with views of the Traunstein – a worthy conclusion to the first stage of your journey along the Salt Trail!

 Day 8: Individual departure